-(336-758-4357) and supports walk-in customers from 8 a.m. until 9 p.m., Monday through Thursday; 8 a.m. until 5 p.m. on Friday; and 5 p.m. until 9 p.m. on Sunday.
-A voice mail retrieval system is activated on weekends and during holiday breaks to respond to campus-wide emergencies.
+Information Systems provides assistance online at http://help.wfu.edu and by telephone at 758-HELP (4357).
+Professional staff supports walk-in customers in room 256 of the Information Systems Building from 8 a.m. until 9 p.m.
+Monday through Thursday; 8 a.m. until 5 p.m. on Friday; and 5 p.m. until 9 p.m. on Sunday.
+A voice mail retrieval system is activated on weekends and during holiday breaks to respond to emergency calls.